 So how did I travel to 5 countries in 5 days?
 Well, I started in Rome with way too much packed into my backpack.
 I left with 40 minutes extra time since I knew that public transport in Rome was unreliable, but still, I got completely stuck like never before and ended up being so late I had to run up three flights of stairs and 300 meters with almost 30 kg of luggage just to stop the bus exactly when it was departing.
 After a somewhat stressful start, the rest of the trip was great.
 With barely no people on board it was quiet and enough space to take up a full double seat on your own, which really helps with the comfort.
 I left Rome at 8.30 in the evening and arrived in Ljubljana, Slovenia, around 6 am the day after.

-After a short visit in Ljubljana I continued to Zagreb, which was only about 3 hours away.
+After a short visit to Ljubljana, I continued to Zagreb, which was only about 3 hours away.
 I stayed in Zagreb two nights before leaving on a night bus for Dubrovnik.
 This leg of the trip was probably the worst, because of rude drivers and no toilets on board.
-However, dubrovnik was quite worth it.
+However, Dubrovnik was quite worth it.

-After a nice visit in Vienna I continued to the next and last stop of the trip Berlin.
-And I got there by, you guessed it, taking a night bus!
-I was lucky enough to get a double seat to myself so I was quite comfortable, however, we had to get out a few times in the middle of the night due to border controls which was not ideal, but hey, what can you do.
-I arrived to Berlin just in time for the morning traffic.
+After a nice visit to Vienna I continued to the next and last stop of the trip Berlin.
+And I got thereby, you guessed it, taking a night bus!
+I was lucky enough to get a double seat to myself so I was quite comfortable, however, we had to get out a few times in the middle of the night due to border controls which were not ideal, but hey, what can you do.
+I arrived in Berlin just in time for the morning traffic.